1800

 Humayun.
 He wanted to win over the

-British for a concerted war against the Maratha confederacy in India .
-Instead the British concluded an alliance
+British for a concerted war against the Maratha confederacy in India Persia to keep the

 Mahmud